Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Statikk Arrows**: The noonquiver is magically loaded with _Statikk Arrows_ that deal 1d4 additional lightning damage.

-**High Noon**: As a bonus action you can enter a state of focus that lasts for 18 seconds.
+**High Noon**: As a bonus action you can enter a state of focus that lasts for 12 seconds.
 Whenever you take the attack action you can do an additional attack as a part of that action.
-Once this action is used, it cannot be used again until you finish a long rest.
+Once this action is used it cannot be used again until 60 second pass.
+Whenever you score a takedown, this cooldown is reduced by 6 seconds.

 ---